NathanJAdams/fluent-builder/README.md

 4. **Use a Union Registry**: For polymorphic types, create a union registry to get proper type support

+5. **Use the build...() Aliases**: Help later developers easily see where they're looking in the build chain

 ## Contributing

 We welcome contributions!
 Please open an issue or submit a pull request on [GitHub Issues](https://github.com/NathanJAdams/ts-fluent-builder/issues).